 - Associate Director of Technology Transfer, Cleveland FES Center

-- Distinguished University Professor; Donnell Institute Professor of Biomedical Engineering, and Professor of Orthopaedics; Executive Director, Institute for Functional Restoration, School of Medicine, Case Western Reserve University, Cleveland, OH
+- Distinguished University Professor; Donnell Institute Professor of Biomedical Engineering, and Professor of Orthopaedics; Founder, Institute for Functional Restoration, School of Medicine; Case Western Reserve University, Cleveland, OH

-- Member Bio-scientific Staff, MetroHealth Medical Center, Cleveland, OH
+- Co-Director, MetroHealth Rehabilitation Institute of Ohio, MetroHealth Medical Center, Cleveland, OH

 - Moss CW, Kilgore KL, Peckham PH.
 Training to improve volitional muscle activity in clinically paralyzed muscles for neuroprosthesis control.
 Conf Proc IEEE Eng Med Biol Soc.
 2011;2011:5794-7.
 PubMed PMID: 22255657.